arpitbatra123/komura-api/readme.md

-# Betterreads
+# komura-api

-Goodreads has a bad API, so I had to build my own abstraction on top of it.
+This is an api I build for showing books from goodreads in the personal digital [library](https://arpit.tk/komura) over at my website.

 ## What does this API do?